South Pakistan Tour

 This important archaeological site was once the center of the core region of Indus Valley civilization.
 The Harappan architecture and civilization was one of the most developed in the Bronze Age.

-Lahore is the capital of the Pakistani province of Punjab and the historic cultural centre of the wider Punjab region.
+Lahore is the capital of the Pakistani province of Punjab.
+It is also the historic cultural centre of the wider Punjab region.
 Enjoy a visit of the highlights of Lahore.

 On the way to Peshawar, visit UNESCO world heritage archeological sites outside of Taxila.